Research Group

 However, if you are competitive for scholarships or have significant experience carrying out research than I’m happy to discuss potential projects with you.
 At the moment, most of my research is focused on upper Mackenzie basin, the area from the lower Athabasca valley to the central Mackenzie valley, though I do have several projects going on in the Yukon where the majority of my research has taken place.

 In 2020, we opened the Permafrost Archives Science Laboratory (PACS Lab) which is an ice-core styled lab focused on Permafrost characterization and analyses of permafrost-preserved records for a variety of applications.
-This is a state-of-the-art lab (see News) that will have many opportunities for novel projects related to permafrost science.
+This is a state-of-the-art lab (see News) that will have many opportunities for novel projects related to permafrost science and engineering.

 People